puppetlabs/vmpooler/docs/API-v2.md

 vmpooler provides a REST API for VM management.
 The following examples use `curl` for communication.

+## Major change in V3 versus V2

+The deprecated api/v1 has been removed.

+The api/v2 endpoint removes the deprecated "domain" key returned in some of the operations like getting a VM, etc. If there is a "domain" configured in the top level configuration or for a specific provider, the hostname now returns an FQDN including that domain.
+That is to say, we can now have multiple, different domains for each pool instead of only a single domain for all pools, or a domain restricted to a particular provider.

+Clients using some of the direct API paths (without specifying api/v1 or api/v2) will now be redirected to v2.

 ## Major change in V2 versus V1

 The api/v2 endpoint removes a separate "domain" key returned in some of the operations like getting a VM, etc. If there is a "domain" configured in the top level configuration or for a specific provider,